Apadravya Piercing FAQ Info by APP Certified Piercers in NYC

 • Follow a strict hygiene and aftercare routine.

-A straight barbell of implant-certified titanium, niobium or solid gold is recommended.
+A straight barbell of implant-certified titanium, niobium, or solid gold is recommended.

 • Initial jewelry: 8g, at various lengths, with the initial jewelry slightly longer to allow for swelling.